enaroc/EKS_Joomla_Netflix_Weather/00-EKS-cluster-eksctl/README.md

                           --zones=eu-west-2a,eu-west-2b \
                           --without-nodegroup

-#Get list of nodes
+-- Get list of nodes

     kubectl get node

-#Get list of clusters
+-- Get list of clusters

     eksctl get cluster

-#Replace with region & cluster name
+-- Replace with region & cluster name

       eksctl utils associate-iam-oidc-provider \
           --region eu-west-2 \
           --cluster jms-cluster \
           --approve

-# STEP-02: CREATE PUBLIC NODE GROUP
+# STEP-02: CREATE NODE GROUP

+- Public Node Group

-#We create a key pair so whenever we create the node group it create worker node with ec2 instance if we want to access the instance we need to create a key pair and associate it
+-- We create a key pair so whenever we create the node group it create worker node with ec2 instance if we want to access the instance we need to create a key pair and associate it

     eksctl create nodegroup --cluster=jms-cluster \
                             --region=eu-west-2 \